hood by air’s revolutionary take on school days for spring/summer 16

 If the New York fashion scene can feel a bit like high school at times, the Hood By Air kids are the ones in the back of the class, sleeping off the night before in imaginative, sexy getups they found who knows where.
 Then they raise their hand and say something insanely insightful, and you wonder if they've been one step ahead of everyone the whole time.
 Shayne Oliver's spring/summer 16 collection, a searingly imaginative meditation on school days, brings these kids to the front of the class to school the rest of us on thinking like individuals.

 From the first look, a dove grey jumpsuit completely open to bare buttocks at the back, it was clear that this was not the Convent of the Sacred Heart.
+New York's cool kids strutted by to remixes of emo anthems by Cat Power, the Fugees, and the Smashing Pumpkins.
 Exposure and slashing of classic uniform staples (white shirts, pleated skirts) were consistent throughout the show.
 White shirts were deconstructed in dozens of ways - and we thought that Yohji and Rei had exhausted all the possibilities!
 Although the DIY mish-mashing of school uniforms is not new territory, HBA put its own ultra-subversive and surprising spin on the theme.

 Shayne's own Trinidad adolescence provided the inspiration.
 As he explained backstage: "Basically the idea of growing up in the Caribbean and having a really high education and low living quarters.
 It's very third-world even if you have money there.
 So I was kind of doing that."